Skip to Content

 • Cloaking within darkness

-• Emotional Manipulation (Rank 3 + Whitelist)
+• Emotional Sensing (Rank 3 + Whitelist)

 They believe survival favors subtlety.
 Power unseen lasts longest.

-Gravebound vampires possess:
+Bloodfury Berserker vampires possess:

 • Exceptional durability